LCVcode/SidecarWriteup/writeup.md

     * Broker and ZooKeeper are scaled to any odd value >= 3.
     * Bookie is scaled to 3+.
     * Bookie relates to ZooKeeper and Broker.
-    * Broker exposes a "pulsar" relation which is the endpoint for any clients.
+    * Broker exposes a "pulsar" relation which is the endpoint for all clients.
-    * Dummy pulsar clients are used to simulate applications communicating through Pulsar.
+    * Dummy pulsar clients are used to for demonstration purposes.

 ## Demo